 A verdant treat for running on the grounds of this former hunting lodge 10 km southwest of Turin.
 Anchored by the wide paths and grand gardens of the Palazzina, there straight shot roads/paths running through woodland and agricultural land, 5 km long and 4 km wide.

-A 5 km around the green parks atop the walls surrounding the city of Lucca.
+A 4.2 km loop around the green parks atop the walls surrounding the city of Lucca.
 This run offers a nice tour of the city and a panorama of the gorgeous surrounding scenery.
 Best to go early or off-peak to avoid the crowds.

 This network of unpaved, quiet roads winding through the Tuscan countryside is fantastic for running.
 We've researched some of the most beautiful of these, which are a great option since many of the main roads aren't safe for running.